ArthurG/Kijiji-Repost-Headless/README.md

 - This project requires python3 with: python-requests, bs4, pyyaml
 - Run `pip3 install -r requirements.txt` to install all dependencies
+- Insure you have fzf and sxiv installed `apt-get install fzf sxiv`

 ## Requirements